Tips for Fixing or Improving Internet Speed

-Your central processing unit (CPU) determines the maximum connectivity speeds that your device is capable of.
-If you have an older and slower CPU, there’s only so much you can do to improve your Internet speeds.
-You don’t have to get a completely new device to upgrade your CPU, but this is a delicate process that involves removing the motherboard and tinkering with the inner workings of your computer.
-If you’re not familiar with this type of job, have a professional take over.
+Your central processing unit (CPU) determines the maximum connectivity speed your device is capable of.
+An old, slow-running CPU can only handle so much.
+However, you don’t have to get a new device to upgrade your CPU.
+But keep in mind that upgrading your CPU is a delicate process involving removing the motherboard and tinkering with the inner workings of your computer.
+If you aren’t an expert at this sort of work, it’s best to call a professional.

 Update Your Router’s Firmware

-If you’re noticing issues with speed on multiple devices, the problem is probably with your connection and not the device itself.
+If you have issues with Internet speed on multiple devices, the problem is probably with your connection and not the device itself.
 Start troubleshooting at your router and work your way out from there.
 First, shut down and restart the router.
-If this doesn’t resolve the issue, or resolves it for only a short period before things start crawling again, go to the manufacturer’s website and look for the latest version of your router’s firmware.
+If this doesn’t solve the issue or solves it for only a short period of time, go to the manufacturer’s website and look for the latest version of your router’s firmware.
 Download and install all available updates to get your router operating at peak efficiency.

 Relocate Your Router

 Do you have faster Internet speeds on devices connected to the base station than on those using Wi-Fi?
 If so, focus your efforts on learning how to fix slow Wi-Fi speeds.
 Try moving the base station to a higher point in your home.
 This allows radio waves to spread more efficiently.
 Keep in mind that fish tanks, metal objects, mirrors, and thick walls can also disrupt Wi-Fi reception.
 Other items that create interference include microwaves, baby monitors, halogen lamps, and cordless phones.
 Relocating your base station to avoid these items can help to fix Internet speed.